neul-labs/memorg/README.md

 - help: Show this help message
 - new: Start a new conversation
 - search: Search through conversation history
+- memsearch: Search through all memory (documents, notes, etc.)
+- addnote: Add a custom note to memory with tags
 - memory: Show memory usage statistics
 - exit: Exit the chat